Panoptikum-social/blog.panoptikum.social/pages/privacy.md

 We process your data only according to law regulations (DSGVO, TKG2003).
 In this privacy policy we inform you about the most important aspects of data processisng within our website.

-Panoptikum.io tries to store as much data as necessary and as little data as possible about you.
+Panoptikum.social tries to store as much data as necessary and as little data as possible about you.
 All the data collected is required to offer the service.
-Panoptikum.io does not intend to collect demographic data or to identify single persons.
+Panoptikum.social does not intend to collect demographic data or to identify single persons.

 ## Communication with Us